ut-ras/ras_site_old/competitions/robotathon.md

 ### And Workshops?

-  Starting in early September, various leaders in RAS will hold talks twice a week (Wednesday/Thursday) in the evening on topics that in which they are experts.
+  Starting in early September, various leaders in RAS will hold talks twice a week (Wednesday/Thursday) in the evening on topics in which they are experts.
 These cover various facets of robotics, and the first three are designed to help everyone build a solid foundation for Robotathon before it starts at the end of the month.
 Once the competition starts, workshops will help teach topics related to the competition and they will provide an open forum for any questions.
-Each team also has an upperclassmen mentor from RAS to help guide them along the way as well.
+Each team also has an upperclassmen mentor from RAS to help guide them along the way.

 ### What do I need to know to participate?